johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Using GPG message encryption along with GPG or MEW digital signatures makes the PrivateKeyVault a complete solution for secure encrypted airgapped messaging.

-Full Disk Encryptions makes the PrivateKeyVault suitable for cold storage of private keys, password management, and for storage of private documents.
+Full Disk Encryptions makes the PrivateKeyVault suitable for cold storage of private keys, password management, and for storage of private files.

 ## Todo List